How Much Does It Cost to Install a Propane Furnace in 2025?

 Zone 5

-Once you know how many BTUs you need, you can use the table below to get an idea of the cost of the furnace you need to heat your home adequately:
+Once you know how many BTUs you need, use the table below to get an idea of the cost of the furnace you need to heat your home adequately:

 Furnace Size (BTU per Hour) Average Cost Range (All-In) Average Cost (All-In)